 by Stephanie Leary, Author of Content Strategy for WordPress

-Knowing that a content-first approach to design is better than waiting until the site is built to start writing is only half the battle.
-We accustomed to our legacy workflows and our clients have been trained to expect designs first, prototypes later.
-People are resistant to change.
+We know that a content-first approach to design is a best practice, but knowing is only half the battle.
+We're accustomed to our legacy workflows--and so are our clients.
+For years, we've trained clients to expect designs first, prototypes later, and writing last of all.

 With a CMS that lets you modify the admin interface, you can make not only the design but the CMS itself fit the content.
 When coupled with a responsive design workflow, setting up the model first helps clients think more concretely about:

 - prioritizing chunks for mobile, search, and archived contexts